 I love West Elm.
 I big time heart West Elm.
 If I had to pick one single store to literally bring my toothbrush and move in, it would be West Elm.

-Today I will be sharing how you can create this West Elm Shoulder Bag for a fraction of the cost!
+Today I will be sharing how you can create this West Elm knock-off bag for a fraction of the cost!

 Here is my inspiration bag, the Baggu Dipped Tote in gold.
 It comes in at a price of Forty five dollars.
 I did a little photoshop action and added my knock off Canvas Shoulder Bag for a side by side comparison.
 My bag came in at a total of Eight dollars.